terraform-google-modules/terraform-google-network/examples/basic_shared_vpc/README.md

-# Simple Project
+# Simple shared VPC Project

+This example:

-This example enables shared VPC on a host project and attaches a service project.
+* Enables shared VPC on a host project

-#  Custom mode network

-This example configures a single simple custom mode VPC network inside of a project.
+* Attaches a service project
+* Reserves an internal IP address in a subnet of a Shared VPC network

+Note that the IP address configuration object is created in the service project, while its value comes from the range of available addresses in the chosen shared subnet.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs